On the continuity in time of solutions to a generalized Navier--Stokes--Fourier system: Introduction

-The above assumption is sufficient in the case when we deal with the existence and continuity of the solution.
+The above assumptions are sufficient in cases where we deal with the existence and continuity of the solution.
 In the case where we also want to show its exponential stability, we additionally require that

+Next, we specify the constitutive relation for the heat flux, which is assumed to obey Fourier’s law.
+More precisely, we set $\bq = \bq^\ast(\vth)$ where